Inland Line: History

 The remaining track was subsequently sold off to the municipalities along the route.
 Today Inlandsbanan AB operates a passenger service for about 3 months each summer and 4 months in winter as for 2022, primarily for tourists.
 For 2022 the service consists of one train daily on each section (Östersund-Mora-Östersund and Östersund-Gällivare-Östersund) The Östersund–Gällivare section, a journey of around 14 hours; likewise a single train pair makes the round trip Östersund–Mora–Östersund, taking about 6 hours each way.
 The line has also been re-opened to freight and sees a considerable amount of traffic, mainly logging traffic.
 Also for 2013 the line between Kristinehamn and Mora has been refurbished and is once again open throughout, served by one train pair per day for the peak period (for exact times check Inlandbanan's web site); otherwise a coach service is provided along the route.
 The southernmost 40 km, Kristinehamn–Nykroppa, also has a sparse all-seasons passenger service operated by Värmlandstrafik as part of a line from Kristinehamn to Ludvika.

+The Inlandsbanan railway is currently an underutilised infrastructure facility in the Swedish transport system, whose importance and role have increased significantly in line with the green transition in northern Sweden and the deteriorating security situation in Europe.
+The railway has thus taken on an more important role for civil and military defence, while also being central to climate-smart and efficient freight and passenger transport.
+The infrastructure is currently well maintained, but nevertheless suffers from maintenance debts due to insufficient funding over a long period of time.